 Innovators can form a team with other Innovator applicants, but cannot share the same investment funds.

 The Start-up and Innovator visa categories replace the Tier 1 Graduate Entrepreneur and Tier 1 Entrepreneur route.
 Those wishing to set up a business in the UK now must apply under the Start-up or Innovator category.

 Tier 1 (exceptional talent, entrepreneur, graduate entrepreneur, investor)

-Tier 5 of the Points based system is a route for certain types of temporary worker whose entry helps to satisfy cultural, charitable, religious or international objectives including volunteering and job shadowing.
-There are six sub categories within this route.
+This route is for certain types of temporary workers whose entry helps to satisfy cultural, charitable, religious or international objectives including volunteering and job shadowing.
+There are seven sub categories within this route.

 Representatives of overseas business

-This route is for businesses that have an established presence outside the UK and would like to set up a branch or subsidiary in the UK.
-For this, they would like to send an employee who has worked for the company for some time to the UK to represent their overseas business in UK.
-This route does not require the applicants to show a certain amount of funds in their possession.
+This route is replaced by Global Business Mobility – UK Worker Expansion route and is for businesses that have an established presence outside the UK and would like to set up a branch or subsidiary in the UK.
+For this, they would like to send an employee who has worked for the company for some time to the UK to represent their overseas business in the UK.

 You can apply for a UK ancestry visa if one of your grandparents (blood grandparent or by reason of adoption) was born in the United Kingdom and Islands, and you are a citizen of one of the commonwealth countries, and aged 17 or over, and you would like to come to the UK to work, and you will maintain and accommodate yourself without becoming a burden on the State.